sofathitesh/doconce/doc/demos/manual/manual.rst

   * Contrary to the similar Pandoc translator, Doconce integrates with Sphinx and Google wiki.
-However, if these formats are not of interest, Pandoc is obviously a superior tool.
+However, if these formats are not of interest, Pandoc is a superior tool.

 Doconce was particularly written for the following sample applications:

   * Large books written in LaTeX, but where many pieces (computer demos, projects, examples) can be written in Doconce to appear in other contexts in other formats, including plain HTML, Sphinx, or MS Word.
+    With `ptex2tex <http://code.google.com/p/ptex2tex>`_, Doconce can
+    display computer code in LaTeX in many sophisticated ways (almost 50 styles are available).

   * Software documentation, primarily Python doc strings, which one wants to appear as plain untagged text for viewing in Pydoc, as reStructuredText